electrickery/SerialBoot/README.md

                                7 +-          4 +-  RTS
                                  |             |             loop
                                5 +           5 +-  CTS

+Notes:

+* Loading data appears to be working reliable, but the control transfer is still a bit finicky
+* The switch from 'Not Ready' to 'Ready' is now instantaneously, but could be controlled from the host side.
+Not sure this can be done platform/interface independent.
+* This solution is developed and tested only on X64 Linux.
+It should work on different platforms too.

                                6 +-          6 +-  DSR
                                  |             |